 A new and improved Dining Experience is offered in our full-service Café located in Finlandia Hall.
 Three meals per day are served Monday through Friday, and two meals per day are served on Saturdays and Sundays throughout the regular academic year, except during scheduled university breaks.
-Resident students are required to purchase a meal plan which includes 19 meals per week, and includes a one-time addition of $25 in Flex Cash to purchase items at the new Café Convenience Store.
-Commuter students, faculty, and staff may either purchase individual meals or convenience items, a meal plan per semester, or deposit Flex Cash to their accounts through payroll deduction, cash or credit/debit card.
+Resident students are required to purchase a meal plan which includes 19 meals per week.
+Commuter students, faculty, and staff may either purchase individual meals or convenience items or a meal plan per semester.
 All diners will need to present a new bar coded University ID card which contains their food plan information to the Café cashier upon entry.
-Meal plans and flex cash can be added to accounts and purchased from the cashier in the Café, or from the Student Accounts office.
+Meal plans can be added to accounts and purchased from the cashier in the Café, or from the Student Accounts office.

 There are numerous non-emergency medical clinics and walk-in health care providers available in the local community and the region.
 The two closest hospitals are UP Health System-Portage, Hancock, and Aspirus Keweenaw, Laurium.
 Both hospitals have 24-hour emergency services, as well as additional clinics in Hancock, Houghton, and the surrounding area, including walk-in care for non-emergency services.

 The Office of Residence Life ensures an appropriate community atmosphere, aids in residence hall administration, and assists students with personal, academic, and administrative concerns.
 Residence Life staff members also work with the Student Senate to organize student activities for the residential community.